Portugal’s Vicentine Coast & Algarve

 Overview

-This is a breathtaking bike tour through one of Europe's most preserved regions, the Southeast Alentejo Natural Park in Portugal featuring wild beaches surrounded by imposing cliffs, small mountain ranges, cork oak groves, traditional fishing villages, spectacular views, and important geographical points.
+This is a breathtaking bike tour through one of Europe's most preserved regions, the Southeast Alentejo Natural Park in Portugal, featuring wild beaches surrounded by imposing cliffs, small mountain ranges, cork oak groves, traditional fishing villages, spectacular views, and important geographical points.

 Highlights

-- Clifftop vistas of the sea
+- Clifftop vistas of the sea, dramatic coastlines, award-winning beaches

 Itinerary